How Much Your Oven Costs to Run [Free Calculator!]

 #1 Cook Wisely

-If you’re looking for ways to save money on your energy bills, the first thing I would recommend is to cook multiple dishes at once to reduce the amount of time your oven needs to be on.
+If you’re looking for ways to reduce the running costs of your oven, I’d first recommend cooking multiple dishes at once to reduce the time your oven needs to be on.

-When possible, please use small, thin, or compact cookware.
-This can also help speed up cooking times, ensure better heat distribution, and reduce your oven’s energy consumption.
+Please use small, thin, or compact cookware to help speed up cooking times, ensure better heat distribution, and reduce your oven’s energy consumption.

 Cast iron, ceramic, stainless steel, silicone, and glass are typically safe materials for cooking and baking.
 However, it’s always important to look for an “oven-safe” symbol before using any cookware in the oven to ensure its safety.

-While it may be tempting to peek inside the oven to check on your delicious baked goods, doing so can cause heat to escape and reduce the internal temperature.
+While it can be tempting to peek inside the oven to check on your delicious baked goods, doing so can cause heat to escape and reduce the internal temperature.

-This, in turn, forces your oven to work longer and harder to cook your food, resulting in higher energy bills.
+Opening your oven while cooking forces it to work longer and harder to cook your food, resulting in higher energy bills.

 It’s also important to preheat your oven for the right amount of time to ensure that your food cooks efficiently.
 Generally, preheating your oven for about 12 minutes is enough for most recipes.